 3. Living & Other Expenses

-In addition to programme fees, studying abroad involves multiple costs including:
+Outside of the programme fees, studying abroad involves multiple costs including:

 - Airfare and other travel expenses